holywen/EC-Dockerfiles/README.md

 ###Run a Electric Flow Server Cluster with Docker Compose:

-####Gentle reminder: You'll need to first increase your memory of your docker machine to at least 5 GB, or you'll have really bad performance due to disk swapping.
+####Gentle reminder: You'll need to first increase your memory of your docker machine to at least 5 GB, or you'll have really bad performance due to disk swapping or even not able to start up.

 Step 1: copy license.xml to conf folder